yoheiMune/grunt-compass-multiple/README.md

 });
 ```

+### Example3(use config.rb)
-Or, you can use config.rb for build setting.
+You can use config.rb for build setting.
 Sample is below.

 ```javascript
 grunt.initConfig({